One mountain, two countries – Hiking to Norway over Finland’s highest peak (Halti)

 We will stay the last night together in Norway, with a view to the fjords.
 In the morning, either you travel with your guide back to Kilpisjärvi, or you can continue your stay in Norway.

 Hiking in the arctic wilderness with a professional and knowledgeable guide is a great experience even if you don’t have much hiking on your own before.
-All you need is good level of fitness and adventurous spirit.
-Your guide Gareth, is an experienced outdoor instructor, and he will not only guide you, but also teach you valuable skills which will help you to plan your own trips in the future, should you wish.
+All you need is a good level of fitness and adventurous spirit.
+Your guide Gareth, is an experienced outdoor instructor, and he will not only guide you but also teach you valuable skills which will help you to plan your own trips in the future, should you wish.

 In the beginning of August, the arctic summer is at its best; the sun sets late and there’s still nearly 20 hours of daylight.
 There are plenty of wild berries to pick for a snack and temperatures are perfect for hiking.